krolow/cv/cv/cv-vinicius-krolow.md

 * Socket.io
 * Express

+**In addition of programmer role I was also resposible for:**

-I've been responsible also for analysis and creation of architecture of projects.
+* Analysis and creation of project architecture;

-I've been working as a consultant for the other teams about general things of web development.
+* Consultant for the other teams about web development;
+* Defination of technologies to use;
+* Head of Backend;

-Head of the Backend team been responsible for the follow activities:
+**Head of the Backend team been responsible for the follow activities:**

 * Project estimations;
 * Defining technologies to be used;
 * Allocation of resources;
 * Management of resources;
 * Hiring process;
-* Development of training for the team;
+* Development of training for the team members;
 * Development of assignments for the team  members;
 * Creation of standard code for the team;
 * Definition metrics for the code;
+* Introducing techonologies for the team;
+* Code review;
+* Project review;

-**Developer and Project Leader - Conrad Caine GmbH** (March 2008 - Present)
+####Developer and Project Leader - Conrad Caine GmbH (March 2008 - December 2010)

-Working as a programmer mainly in PHP and Javascript.
+Working as a programmer mainly using PHP and Javascript, for several disctint projects, distict by business logic and size.

-Developing different kind of projects in PHP, for different area, mainly using CakePHP, Drupal and Zend.
+In those projects the most used frameworks were: CakePHP, Drupal and Zend.

-I have also worked as a Javascript programmer, as a front-end engineer working in a big management application, mainly working as the responsible for the refactor of the code.
+In this period of time, I have worked as a Javascript programmer, for a big management application, In most pat of this time I have worked as the responsible for code refactor, in this application.

-I've also worked as a project leader for some big projects, where I got the additional role of control the team, and keep the development on the rails.
+I've also worked as a project leader for some big projects, where I got the additional role of control the team, and keep the development in the correct track.

-*Some of the technologies:* PHP, Javascript, Objective-C
+**Some of the technologies:** PHP, Javascript, Objective-C

-**Developer - Localhost TI** (November 2007 - March 2008)
+####Developer - Localhost TI (November 2007 - March 2008)

 Owner and Software developer, mainly working with web development based on CakePHP for small sites.

-**Developer - Wvtrês** (November 2005 - January 2008)
+####Developer - Wvtrês (November 2005 - January 2008)

 Working in several web site for local business, using CakePHP, Template Power.

-More than 20 websites development a long of this time.
+I got involved in the development of more than 20 websites a long of this time.